Mandisa2526/mango_market/readme.md

 Check out `test/mango-shopper.test.js` to see how to use the supplied Factory Function.

+## Factory Function & Queries

+For the backend functionality, the queries in mango-shopper.js should be implemented to support the frontend features.
+Each function in mango-shopper.js should have corresponding SQL queries for database interactions.

 ##  Create these screens:

 * Create a screen where new mango deals can be added: A deal has a price and qty.
 It's created at a given shop.
 Shops should be selected from a dropdown.
 Qty and price should not be blank.
 And a shop must be selected before a deal is added.